Akshat-gupta-01/Rock-Paper-Scissor-CodeCircuit/README.md

 # Rock Paper Scissors (Web-Based)

-A simple Rock Paper Scissors game built using Flask (Python), HTML, CSS, and JavaScript.
+A simple Rock Paper Scissors game built using Flask (Python), HTML and CSS

 ## How to Run
 1. Install Flask: